 1. Financial and Estate Planning Discovery Meeting

 We ask questions and listen.
-You ask questions and we have a healthy dialog to determine your dreams, needs, wants, and objectives.
+You ask questions and we have a healthy dialogue to determine your dreams, needs, wants, and objectives.
 Each prospective client’s priorities are different.
 We gather your valuable thoughts and organize them into a proprietary report used frequently in future meetings.

 2. Financial and Estate Planning Meeting

 After asking questions and listening to your answers, we take all that information, along with your financial statements (brokerage and retirement accounts) and any living trust or estate planning documents, and analyze all this information to formulate a comprehensive financial & estate plan.
 We then will revisit with you approximately two weeks after our first meeting to present a personalized financial & estate plan, in writing and customized for you.
 During this meeting we will explore all available types of accounts that will benefit your financial and estate plans.

 Should you decide to become a client, we provide you with a written individualized investment policy statement and with your approval, we then implement our recommendations in writing.
 During this meeting, which occurs approximately one week after the Financial & Estate Planning Meeting, we will complete all necessary paperwork to start the process of transferring your assets after a mutual agreement is signed by both parties.